 - How the business trades: as a sole trader, a partnership or limited liability company.

 - Main products/services: a description of products/services currently provided and details of those proposed.
 Highlight the particular advantages of the range of products/services have over others in the marketplace (the USP).
-This could, for example, include patented technology, the specialist in-house skills to manufacture the products, together with any guarantees and services intended to offer with the products.
+This could, for example, include patented technology, the specialist in-house skills to manufacture product, together with any guarantees and services intended to offer with the products.

 - If possible, cross-refer descriptions of the company's products to corporate literature in the appendices.

 - A short description of how the products have developed, which products have been introduced, which have been dropped and why.

 - Target market: who buys the products/services?
 Where are they located, how are services and products delivered to them?

 - What is the nature of the contractual relationships with customers?
 Details of any long-term contracts, one-off projects, etc.)